kyteidev/Flux-Editor/BUILDING.md

 ```

 ## After Build
-Update the Release to include the release notes and SHA-256 checksum.
+Update the Release to include the release notes.